adimalhotra11/adimalhotra11/README.md

 <p><em>Looking For an Internship in Data Analytics!<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"></br>B.tech in Information Technology Student at <a href="http://www.msit.in/">Maharaja Surajmal Institute of Technology(GGSIPU, Delhi)</a><img src="https://media.giphy.com/media/fYSnHlufseco8Fh93Z/giphy.gif" width="30">
 </em></p>

-- 🔭 I’m currently working on becoming a better analyst by analysing my mistakes.
+- 🔭 I’m currently working on improving data structures and algorithms.
-- 🖊️ I also try to write once in a while.
-[Check it out](https://medium.com/@adityamalhotramcs)!
-- 🔮 What do I do? - Complete my assignments and take part in Kaggle competitions.
+- 🔮 What do I do? - Learning new things everyday.
-- 🌱 I’m currently learning to apply data science to Automotive OEMs
+- 🌱 I’m currently learning to apply data science to unexplored datasets.
 - 👯 I’m looking to collaborate on Data Science related projects.
-- 🤔 I’m looking for help with being more productive during the pandemic (And yes my assignments too!).
+- 🤔 I’m looking for help with learning backend dev using django.
-- 💬 Ask me about: Automobile sector in India and analytics related to it.
+- 💬 Ask me about: AMA on anything, hit me up on LinkedIn!
 - 📫 How to reach me: Click on the above icons.
-- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I really like motorsports and simRacing.
-- 📚 5 Words that best sum me up: Gaming, Music, Memes, Travel and yes Pythonista! .

 **Languages and Tools:**